MK-Scribe/the_70_books/copied_texts/_the_book_of_nathan_the_prophet/_the_book_of_nathan_the_prophet.md

 Keep the commandments of God, O my son Solomon.
 Study the law of the Lord, walk before him in a perfect heart.
 God has chosen you, and established you over all the children of Israel.
 Execute the justice I did not do all these forty years.
 I admonish you, O my son Solomon, carry out my will, and remember the mystery of YHWH that I saw in a vision of wonders from the Lord of the universe, about his virgin mother, who will emerge from our tribe.
 I pray that he gives mercy to me and all his creatures in the world.

 And David told all this to his son Solomon.
 He stopped talking, and died a good old age.
-Solomon gave him a dignified burial, near his fathers, and rendered thanks to God, to whom we give thanksgiving and praise unceasingly and eternally.
+Solomon gave him a dignified burial, near his fathers, and rendered thanks to God, to whom we owe thanksgiving and praise unceasingly and eternally.

 ## Fragment 3: Origin of The Ascent Psalms